 Risk of overdose is very low with LSD, and the risk of fatal overdose is essentially nonexistent.
 LSD is far from safe, however, especially considering the risky behaviors and side effects that can occur as a result of use.
 Users may experience trips lasting for 12 hours or more, often exhibiting low inhibition.
 Users may also have strong reactions to the drug’s hallucinatory effects.
 This may lead to dangerous actions and injury along with social, legal, and professional consequences.
 LSD is also dangerous when mixed with other drugs, especially Antidepressants such as Lithium.
 The most serious effects of LSD are likely to only happen after large and frequent doses, but they can be life-threatening.
 Extreme side effects may include hyperthermia, suicidal thoughts, and psychosis.

 Reach out to a treatment provider for free today.

 A 2008 study reported that about 3.1 million people in the US between the ages of 12-25 have experimented with LSD.

-The 2014 Global Drug Survey reported that 27.22% of Americans that have used LSD have experienced a “bad trip.”
+The 2014 Global Drug Survey reported that 27.22% of Americans who have used LSD have experienced a “bad trip.”

-Although LSD is physically non-addictive, users can become psychologically addicted to the drug’s hallucinogenic effects and suffer numerous consequences because of it.
+Although LSD is physically nonaddictive, users can become psychologically addicted to the drug’s effects and suffer numerous consequences as a result.
 If you or someone you love is abusing LSD, there are multiple inpatient and outpatient treatment centers that can help.
-Many different types of therapy, including dialectical behavioral therapy, cognitive behavioral therapy, and lifestyle skills therapy, have been proven to help hallucinogenic dependency.
-Additionally, treatment methods such as relapse prevention, support groups such as Narcotics Anonymous (NA), and ongoing therapy have been proven to be effective.
-Don’t wait any longer, contact a dedicated treatment provider to learn about your options today.
+Many different types of therapy, including dialectical behavioral therapy, cognitive behavioral therapy, and lifestyle skills therapy, have been proven to help Hallucinogenic dependency.
+Treatment methods such as relapse prevention, support groups like Narcotics Anonymous (NA), and ongoing therapy have also been proven effective.
+Don’t wait any longer, contact a dedicated treatment provider to learn about available options today.